jmeugniot/bsan6070/CA03/CA03-README.md

 1. CAO3_Questions.docx --> Answers to question set
 2. Tree Tuning Cases.xlsx --> Output table for different hyperparameter testing

+#### Opening Notebook

+The google colab notebook has been set to open for anyone with the link.
+You also have the ability to edit the notebook.
+Should you see errors in code or have suggestions for optimization, please create a copy of the notebook so the original stays intact.

 #### Downloading & Accessing the Data

 Please find the data file titled 'census_data.csv' to download the data files.